pydantic/pydantic/docs/concepts/models.md

 ### Serialization of unparametrized type variables

-The behavior of serialization differs when using type variables with [upper bounds](https://typing.readthedocs.io/en/latest/reference/generics.html#type-variables-with-upper-bounds) or [constraints](https://typing.readthedocs.io/en/latest/reference/generics.html#type-variables-with-constraints)/a default value:
+The behavior of serialization differs when using type variables with [upper bounds](https://typing.readthedocs.io/en/latest/reference/generics.html#type-variables-with-upper-bounds), [constraints](https://typing.readthedocs.io/en/latest/reference/generics.html#type-variables-with-constraints), or a default value:

 If a Pydantic model is used in a type variable upper bound and the type variable is never parametrized, then Pydantic will use the upper bound for validation but treat the value as [`Any`][typing.Any] in terms of serialization: